mozaik-association/mozaik/docs/Contacts Module.md

 ## Indexation

 Contacts (members, supporters, other contacts) can be linked to interests and competencies.
-Those interests and competencies are chosen from a list of terms, called Thesaurus terms in Odoo.
+Those interests and competencies are chosen from a list of terms, called Thesaurus terms in Mozaïk.

 !!! info